Sanskar1123/Covid-19-Tracker/README.md

 4) Spain
 5) China

-This program Excessively uses Linked list, Stack, file handling, the knowledge of the conio.h library etc. We have also made a Mathematical algorithm to determine the growth of the virus for the upcoming days.
+This program Excessively uses Linked list, Stack, file handling, the knowledge of the conio.h library etc. We made a mathematical algorithm to determine the growth of the virus for the upcoming days, pretty accurate for upto 15 days.

 Make sure to include all the .h and .txt files in the same folder as the .c file.

 NOTE -----::>  WE HIGHLY RECOMMEND YOU TO USE THE FULL SCREEN FOR BEST VISUAL AESTHETICS.........   :)

-After running the program you will see a welcome screen with 2 options --:>
+After running the program you will be see a welcome screen with 2 options

-1) Server side login
+1) Server Side Login
-2) User login
+2) User Login

-NOTE--> In all the menu pages you have to use ARROW KEYS, ENTER KEY and ESC KEY to choose the option or to go back to previous page.

 ------------------------------------------------------------------------------------------------------------------------------

 1) THE SERVER SIDE -

-This is the part of the program which can be used to add new entries to the existing databse.....
+This is the program which can be used to add new entries to the existing databse.....
 In the server side login, you will be taken to a login screen where you have to use the given credentials -----:>

-USERNAME :    ADMIN      //All Capital letters
+USERNAME :    ADMIN

 PASSWORD :    vaccine